huazzers/desma126/docs/syllabus.md

 Using generative design to create random/unique/dynamic ecosystems, worlds, characters, and events in Unity.

 > **Week 0-3**
-</br>Intro to Unity Game Engine and C#<!--Navigating Unity, Importing Assets, C# script anatomy + conventions + basics, basic camera + ui + lighting + materials-->, Vector fundamentals<!--Transforms, Player Controller-->, Prefabs and Instantiation<!--Sprites-->, Arrays and Randomness, UI
+</br>Intro to Unity Game Engine and C#, Vector fundamentals, Prefabs and Instantiation, Arrays and Randomness, UI
 >
 > **Project 1: Auto-Generator**